-#1: Choose the Right Platform(s)?
+#1: Choose the Right Platform(s)

 You may have the best daycare in your area, but that means little if your target audience remains blissfully unaware.
-It?s important to choose the right platform for your marketing efforts.
+Its important to choose the right platform for your marketing efforts.

 Television advertisements, for example, are notoriously ineffective for a daycare marketing campaign.
-TV spots are expensive?and?need?to run many, many times?so it?s best to avoid this platform for advertising.
+TV spots are expensive and need to run many, many times so its best to avoid this platform for advertising.

-Practical:?Look to online advertising, community bulletins, and local newsletters instead of TV ads.
+Practical: Look to online advertising, community bulletins, and local newsletters instead of TV ads.

-#2: Have a Great Website?
+#2: Have a Great Website

 In a world where everyone’s first inclination is to Google something, every business needs a website.
 Websites provide round-the-clock marketing, instantly accessible information, and an invaluable sense of legitimacy.

-Practical:?People respond well to high-quality, clean images, videos, and authentic visual media.
-Show the best of your daycare and your will appreciate it.
+Practical: People respond well to high-quality, clean images, videos, and authentic visual media.
+Show the best of your daycare and you will appreciate it.

 #3: Dabble in Direct Mail